awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-managedblockchain-node-nodeconfiguration.md

 ## Properties<a name="aws-properties-managedblockchain-node-nodeconfiguration-properties"></a>

 `AvailabilityZone`  <a name="cfn-managedblockchain-node-nodeconfiguration-availabilityzone"></a>
 The Availability Zone in which the node exists\.
+Required for Ethereum nodes\.
+Ethereum on Managed Blockchain is in preview release and is subject to change\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)